“It takes two to know one”

 Please visit the Therapy Q & A page for more details.

-What to expect from our work together
+What to expect from therapy, from our work together

-Depending on the nature and history of your concerns as well as your life circumstance, treatment duration varies on a case-by-case basis.
+Depending on the nature and psychological history of your concerns as well as your life circumstance, treatment duration varies on a case-by-case basis.
 It is not uncommon for people to come in feeling unclear about what they need to change or work on, apart from an overwhelming sense of getting stuck, feeling lost, or needing help.
 That could be where our work starts: to find out about the root of what is bothering you and what you want to see changed.
 (For example, you could feel that your life is falling apart or your relationships are failing you, but you don’t know exactly why.)
 Some people come in initially with very clear goals, and those goals could evolve and grow as they develop a better understanding of themselves and their deeper needs.

 11 Reasons to go to therapy.